 Coaching for Experiencers

-I have been offering one to one sessions with people experiencing extreme emotional and mental states for the past five years.
+I have been offering one-to-one sessions with people experiencing extreme emotional and mental states for the past nine years.

 Good conversations are not just about the words.